-What is the Canadian Institute of Health Information?
+What is the Canadian Institute for Health Information?

-The Canadian Institute of Health Information or (CIHI) is an organization with a mandate to share information that supports improvements in healthcare, health system performance and population health across the continuum of care.
-For long term care, CIHI reports on a series of indicators that are based on data submitted by operators across the country.
-This comparable information allows organizations to consider their results against others and create actionable plans to continue improving the quality of care provided.
+The Canadian Institute for Health Information or (CIHI) is an organization with a mandate to share information that supports improvements in healthcare, health system performance and population health across the continuum of care.
+For long term care, CIHI reports on a series of key quality indicators that are based on data submitted by organizations across the country.
+This information allows us to benchmark our performance against other organizations, provinces, and the country, and to create actionable plans to continuously improve the quality of care and services provided to our residents.

 Increased transparency and support for quality improvements.